 If you know your way around federal and state tax laws, you can offer to help out neighbors with their tax returns for a fee.

-This is a cost effective business to run during a recession as the only things you’d need are tax returns software program, a desk and a calculator.
+This is a cost effective business to run during a recession as the only things you’d need are a tax return software program, a desk and a calculator.

 7. Look for Temporary Jobs